LNXSeus/Advancely/README.md

 This tracker supports **any full release** from Minecraft 1.0 upwards including all april fool snapshots:

 * **1.0–1.6.4**: It reads the global stats file and takes a snapshot when a new world is created and then starts counting from zero to simulate local per-world stats.
 Working with these versions requires knowing the IDs of stats and advancements.
 You can find the translations for those IDs [here](https://pastebin.com/qPsgc4Eb) and the individual item IDs [here](https://pastebin.com/r5tpjPFm).
+It's important to note that for example item ID 24 (Regular Sandstone), 24:1 (Chiseled Sandstone) and 24:2 (Smooth Sandstone) all contribute to the same statistic, so can't be separated.
 (Credits: [minecraftinfo.com](https://www.minecraftinfo.com/idlist.htm))
 * **1.7.2–1.11.2**: Advancely reads the stats file for stats and achievements  and playtime is tracked through the stat.playOneMinute entry.
 * **1.12–1.16.5**: Advancely reads the stats and advancements file and playtime is tracked through the minecraft:play_one_minute entry.
 * **1.17+**: Advancely reads the stats and advancements file and playtime is tracked through the minecraft:play_time entry.
 * **25w14craftmine**: Advancely reads the stats, advancements, and unlocks file.
 (Game version 1.21.5)

 ## How To Use